 As the weather warms and people engage in more outdoor activities, patients may present to physicians with concerns about rabies risk following bat or other animal exposure.

 In British Columbia, bats are the only natural reservoir of rabies.
-While a human case of rabies did occur last year, this was the 2nd case in BC in over 95 years.
+While a human case of rabies did occur in 2019, this was the second case in B.C. in over 95 years.
 The prevalence of rabies among bats has not changed.
-About 1%, and likely less, of bats carry the infection.
+About one per cent, and likely less, of bats carry the infection.

 Who to contact: